codegram/vim-codereview/README.markdown

 ### Commenting on a specific line

-When reviewing code, you can go to any line and comment on any addition or deletion by issuing the `:CodeReviewComment` command (you can map it to whatever you'd like).
+When reviewing code, you can go to any line and comment on any addition or deletion by issuing the `:CodeReviewCommentChange` command (you can map it to whatever you'd like).
+You can only comment on additions or deletions, not context lines.

 A new split will appear where you can write your comment, and when you're done, just press `<leader>c` to post your comment.

 ### Commenting on the whole Pull Request

-Not yet implemented.
+When you're done nitpicking on your colleague's diff, you can comment on the whole Pull Request to give them a +1 or a :ship: :it: or whatever by issuing `:CodeReviewComment` command (you can map it to whatever you'd like).

+A new split will appear where you can write your comment, and when you're done, just press `<leader>c` to post your comment.